The PUC’s Role

 Under Oregon law, a regulated utility may propose to change rates for service with the PUC at any time.
-This filing must clearly define the effects of the proposed change and justification for the proposed change.
+This filing must clearly define the effects and justification for the proposed change.

 For a general rate proceeding (that proposes a change in all rates), the PUC will conduct up to a year-long investigation into the filing to determine if any changes in rates are warranted by evaluating many components of the proposed cost – such as the cost of labor, purchased energy, and the cost of capital.
 Commissioners base their decision on the analysis and information provided, and evidence brought forth in the evidentiary hearing process.